intro

 function!

-SQL CONTAINS String: Use Cases
+CONTAINS SQL Server Use Cases

-Let's learn how to use CONTAINS
+Learn how to use CONTAINS

 in SQL Server by exploring the most common possible scenarios through real-world examples.

-The SQL string CONTAINS
+Note: The SQL CONTAINS

 As you can see, it stores information about some products.